 1.4 A Scoping Report, (as part of Stage A of the process - see Figure B below) was consulted on for the minimum 5-week period during October and November 2014, in line with the Regulations.
 The comments received on the proposed scope of sustainability objectives were supportive - the objectives are set out in Section 6 of this Report.
-The Parish Council is now consulting on a Pre
+The

-Submission version of the Neighbourhood Plan for the statutory six-week process.
-The Plan has been informed by this Draft SA/SEA, as per Stage B of the process.
+Parish Council consulted on a Pre Submission version of the Neighbourhood Plan for more than the statutory six-week process over November 2016 to January 2017.
+The Plan was informed by the Draft SA/SEA, as per Stage B of the process.
 The baseline evidence is contained in the separate Scoping Report.

-1.5 The Draft SA/SEA report is therefore also being consulted on, as per Stages C and D of the process.
-The comments made on both documents will be considered by the Parish Council as it prepares the final version of the Plan for an independent examination prior to the referendum.
+1.5 The Draft SA/SEA report itself was consulted on, as per Stages C and D of the process.
+The comments made on both documents have been considered by the Parish Council in preparing the final version of the Plan and this SA SEA report for an independent examination prior to the referendum.
 The ongoing monitoring of the effects of implementing the plan (Stage E of the Process) is covered in Section 11 of this report.